michalselma/WinCTS/README.md

 - Run particular cmd scripts with admin privileges

 Known Errors:
 - KE2209001 - AppxPackage uninstall for all users throws error at the end.
-After removal from last local user package will be moved automatically to staged status/user ({S-1-5-18 [S-1-5-18]: Staged}), which is not removabe by "Remove-AppxPackage" command.
-Regardless of error thrown package is being correctly removed for all local users."
+After removal from last local user, package will be moved automatically to staged status/user ({S-1-5-18 [S-1-5-18]: Staged}), which is not removabe by "Remove-AppxPackage" command.
+Regardless of error thrown, package is being correctly removed for all local users."

 AUTHOR:
 Michal Selma <michal@selma.cc>